maxdollinger/daylight-alarm-clock/README.md

 ```
 If there is an entrie alarm_clock with the status "online" you can controll the led-strip from any device in your network.

+Just open your browser and type http://*(ip/hostname of the pi) If you changed the port you need to add the port at the end http://*(ip/hostname of the pi):*(Port)
+Then you should see the react web app to controll the pi.

 ## API Endpoints

 #### /led